Citation, DOI, disclosures and article data

-Otosclerosis (or more appropriately known as otospongiosis) is an idiopathic slowly progressive primary disorder of the bony labyrinth.
+Otosclerosis, also known as otospongiosis, is a primary osteodystrophy of the otic capsule (bony labyrinth of the inner ear).
 It is one of the leading causes of deafness in adults.

 - cochlear involvement with demineralization of the cochlear capsule

 - hearing loss is often sensorineural, but the mechanism by which this occurs is uncertain